DLTcollab/sse2neon/README.md

 #include "SSE2NEON.h"
 ```

-- Compile the code with the following gcc flag:
+- On Linux compile your code with the following gcc/g++ flag:
  ```
  -mfpu=neon
  ```